FredsTechVerse/elimu-mkononi-beta-v1.0/README.md

 - Messaging funcitonalities will be set in the individual admin pages for the functionalites as a CTA
 - I have to resolve the back button dilemma for the sake of browser navigation.
 Covering it up with the home btn will not cut it.
 - We have reaffirmed the need for the users card.
+- Remove white space while confiming token inputs.

 ### DESIGN REVIEW

-Menu and logout button have to go in small screens greetings section..
-Group them just like the navbar.

-- the menu now looks fantastic with autoclose on click
+- THE SIDEBAR MENU NOW LOOKS REALLY DOPE!
+KUDOS
+- Spread user hunt logic to the rest of authentication system
+- Build resources and messaging interface where we should be able to store all outgoing messages and their statuses which will be used to organize them ....
+The key to knowing which went and which didn't without delaying user experience.
 - Make sidebar scrollable small screens...
 Looking good
+- Spread admin dashboard styling to tutor dashboard.
 - Group page actions just as we have grouped menu items
-- Test CRUD functionalities on small screens

 ### HIGH PRIORITY TASKS

--

-* With the software goals well defined , I need to finalize this product.
+- With the software goals well defined , I need to finalize this product.
 I have built enough functionality.
 The work remaining is making it beautiful and functional.
-* The best way to rectify the back btn dilemma for my forms can be to get rid of the routes i will utilize context instead to pass data to the respective forms.
+- The best way to rectify the back btn dilemma for my forms can be to get rid of the routes i will utilize context instead to pass data to the respective forms.
-* Deepen delete functionality to delete fully even the children.
+- Deepen delete functionality to delete fully even the children.
-* Page not found is quite strong when a person navigates to a form directly with a background....Look for better words...
+- Page not found is quite strong when a person navigates to a form directly with a background....Look for better words...
 But it works well!
-* Unify color scheme to primary secondary and tertiary colors expecially on the buttons & Route recocilliation solving back btn dilemma.
+- Unify color scheme to primary secondary and tertiary colors expecially on the buttons & Route recocilliation solving back btn dilemma.

 ### TECHNICAL BITS REMAINING.